texhex/BiosSledgehammer/README.md

 Arg4 == -p"@@PASSWORD_FILE@@"
 ```

-Some devices (e.g. ProBook 6570b) feature different BIOS families which require that the correct firmware file for the BIOS family is passed to the update exe.
-This is supported by BIOS Sledgehammer by creating an entry *Family==FirmwareFile* in ``BIOS-Update.txt``.
-Models that only offer one BIOS family (this is the majority) do not need these entries.
-Here's an example:
+Some devices (e.g. ProBook 6570b) feature different BIOS families which require that the correct firmware file for the BIOS family is passed to the update process.
+This can be done by creating an entry *Family==FirmwareFile* in ``BIOS-Update.txt``.
+Models that only offer one BIOS family (this is the majority) do not need these entries:
 ```
 # 6570b Update